chrplr/PCBS/docs/software-installation.rst

 Psychtoolbox
 ~~~~~~~~~~~~

-`Psychtoolbox-3 <http://psychtoolbox.org/>`_ is a set Octave functions which is very popular in vision and neuroscience research.
+`Psychtoolbox-3 <http://psychtoolbox.org/>`_ is a set Octave functions which is
+very popular in vision and neuroscience research.
+This installation is optional
+as the Psychtoolbox is **not used** in this book.

 .. code-block:: bash